Expert in Tax Law and Taxpayer Defence, Trusts law and Trusts disputes

 Commentary and publications

-The latest edition of this international publication, whose New Zealand contribution was originally written and is annually revised by our team, was released on 16 May 2024.
-To read the latest New Zealand chapter, click here
+The latest edition of this international publication, whose New Zealand contribution was originally written and is annually revised by our team, was released on 16 May 2025.
+To read the latest publication including the New Zealand chapter, click here

 Tax Disputes and Litigation Review